kyaocs/MBPE/README.md

 ./MBPE ./datasets/bitcoin.txt 2 3 A

-**Running example for maximal balanced k-plex enumeration by our advanced algorithm with mnimum-degree branching strategy**
+**Running example for maximal balanced k-plex enumeration by our advanced algorithm with minimum-degree branching strategy**

 ./MBPE-opt ./datasets/bitcoin.txt 2 3 A